 br_init

-Initializes the byte ring buffer with a caller-provided backing buffer. capacity must be a power of 2.
-Returns 0 on success, -1 on error (NULL pointer, zero capacity, or non-power-of-2 capacity).
+Initializes the byte ring buffer with a caller-provided backing buffer. capacity must be a power of 2 and at least 2.
+One slot is reserved, so usable size is N - 1.
+Returns 0 on success, -1 on error (NULL pointer, capacity < 2, or non-power-of-2 capacity).

 int br_init(ByteRing *br, uint8_t *buf, size_t capacity);